 - Majority are college freshmen or sophomores

 - Wide range of interest in subject matter

 Stakeholders: Present and future course professors, assistants and students.

-Content: I gathered content for the tour from current course materials, learning outcomes, and other related resources.
+Content: I assembled content for the tour from course materials, learning outcomes, and other related resources.

 Constraints: Limited funding.
 6 month timeline.
 Reduced cell phone service.
 1–1.5 hour time constraint for the length of the assignment.

 Setting: Outdoors.
 Tall canyon walls.
 Seasonal river.
 Hot summer.
 Snowy winter.
 Unpaved trails.

 Limited Cellphone Coverage: All necessary files were downloaded to the device prior to reaching the canyon.
 Content is triggered by the device’s GPS coordinates, which are available regardless of data service.

 Weather: Only locations that are accessible in snowy weather were selected.
 A seasonal river also altered the most efficient route depending on the time of year.
 For this reason, instead of forcing students to follow a specific path, I allowed them to complete the tour in any order.
 This required me to design content for each site that was understandable regardless of order.

-Accessibility: I included a feature that would enable those who could not complete the hike to tap through the locations instead of actually needed to hike along the trail.
+Accessibility: I included a feature that would enable students who could not complete the hike to tap through the locations instead of actually hiking along the trail.